antoningar/GenesysServices/README.md

-# SirenApi
+# CompaniesWater
-REST API to get company informations thanks to siren number It use an other REST API to get outputs informations ([sirene API](https://api.gouv.fr/les-api/sirene_v3))
+REST API to know if there is water shortage in french company departement First api used is [sirene API](https://api.gouv.fr/les-api/sirene_v3) to get company's department
+Second is [VigiEau](https://vigieau.gouv.fr/) to know if ther is wather shortage in the department

 ## Endpoints
 /api/siren?siren={siren}&api-version={version}